RetroSwimAU/TeradriveCode/README.md

   * All I've done with this is write a byte to 0x80 for display on a POST card.
 Could make the PC speaker beep or something I guess!
 * Accessing MD resources from PC
   * The system must first be "unlocked".
 See above forum post, or `main.c` for what this entails.
+    * tl;dr Sets some of the M68K registers with port writes to `0x1160 - 0x1167`
   * The forum post isn't clear on where the "PRODUCED BY..." text really needs to be.
 Initially, it says the M68K searches in PC ROM space at `C000:0000`, but then says it can at any even address in PC conventional memory (i.e. word boundaries).
 I rely on the fact that the C compiler put the string into the data segment on a word boundary.
 When I check the pointer value it's always even.
 I guess it's like that to facilitate 16 bit reads.
 I'm no C wizard lol.
   * With the system "unlocked", the MegaDrive's memory can be read+written by the 286 thru an 8K window.
 The default window is at `CE00:0000 - CE00:1FFF`.
 For instance, to read MD address $5A5A5A:
     * Calculate bits: